 I was able to bring Lilly up to my chest for skin-to-skin right away.
 No words besides euphoric are descriptive enough.
 This is what birthing is about!
 (I felt a similar sense of release and relief with Lucas, but since everyone was calm and Lilly could lay on my chest right away, it had a greater impact.)

 They let the cord stop pulsating before having Jon cut it.
 A lactation consultant popped in and out the whole time I was there (24 hours.)
 It was such an empowering experience to birth Lilly.

 Shortly after having Lilly on my chest, a nurse came to my side, saying 'thank you.'
 I was like, for what?
 You all helped me!
 She shared that she had never seen a truly non-intervened childbirth in person.
 This experience opened her up to a world she didn't know existed.

-Once she shared this with me I knew I had to keep reaching women in their childbearing years.
+Once she shared this with me I knew I had to keep reaching people in their childbearing years.
 It's not okay for a labor and delivery nurse to only see medicated births from low risk, healthy birthers.

 Prenatal Yoga is my medium, and I couldn't turn away from it after hearing from this nurse.
-My births have propelled me to support all birthers, birthing in all ways to feel empowered, knowledgeable and trusting of their decisions.
+My births have propelled me to support all birthers, birthing in all ways to feel empowered, knowledgeable, and trusting of their decisions.